305-743-2444 (Marathon) • 305-872-9863 (Big Pine Key) • 305-296-3823 (Key West)

 Are Lionfish Poisonous?

-Yes, lionfish are venomous.
-They have 18 venomous spines that can cause painful stings to humans.
-While not usually fatal, lionfish stings can lead to severe pain, swelling, and even more serious reactions in some cases.
-However, the flesh of lionfish is safe to eat and is considered a delicacy by many.
+Lionfish are venomous, not poisonous.
+They carry 18 venomous spines that deliver a painful sting if you touch them.
+Stings are rarely fatal, but they can cause severe pain, swelling, and more serious reactions in some people.
+The good news for divers and diners alike: once those spines are removed, the flesh of a lionfish is completely safe to eat and is considered a delicacy by many.

 What Do Lionfish Eat?